adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 ## Introduction

-In this lesson we will introduce hypothesis testing.
-It is really an extension of our last lesson, the case study.
+In this chapter we will introduce hypothesis testing.
+It is really an extension of our last chapter, the case study.
 We will put more emphasis on terms and core concepts.
-In this lesson we will use a computational solution but this will lead us into thinking of mathematical solutions.^[In our opinion, this is how things developed historically.
+In this chapter we will use a computational solution but this will lead us into thinking of mathematical solutions.^[In our opinion, this is how things developed historically.
 However, since computational tools prior to machine computers, humans in most cases, were limited and expensive, there was a shift to mathematical solutions.
 The relatively recent increase and availability in machine computational power has lead to a shift back to computational methods.
 Thus some people think mathematical methods predate computational but that is not the case.]
 The role of the analyst is always key regardless of the perceived power of the computer.
 The analyst must take the research question and translate it into a numeric metric for evaluation.
 The analyst must decide on the type of data and its collection to evaluate the question.
 The analyst must evaluate the variability in the metric and determine what that means in relation to the original research question.
 The analyst must propose an answer.

 ## Hypothesis testing